-45. Credit for fuel cell motor vehicles
+12. Alternative motor vehicle credit for qualified fuel cell motor vehicles

-The bill extends for one additional year, through 2015, the credit for new fuel cell motor vehicles.
+The bill extends for two years, through 2016, the credit for new fuel cell motor vehicles.
 For vehicles fueled by combining hydrogen with oxygen to create electricity, taxpayers can claim a base credit \$4,000 credit for cars and light trucks.
 Taxpayers can claim up to \$40,000 for heavier vehicles, depending on their weight.
-A one year extension of this provision is estimated to cost \$47 million over 10 years.
+A two year extension of this provision is estimated to cost \$6 million over 10 years.